functime-org/functime/README.md

 ```bash
 functime login
 ```
 3. That's it!
-You can begin forecasting at scale using functime's `scikit-learn` fit-predict API.
+You can execute time series predictions at scale using functime's `scikit-learn` fit-predict API.

+### Forecasting

 ```python
 import polars as pl
 from functime.cross_validation import train_test_split